Kingxukai/linux/Documentation/filesystems/vfat.rst

         };

-If the layout of the slots looks a little odd, it's only because of Microsoft's efforts to maintain compatibility with old software.
+If the woke layout of the woke slots looks a little odd, it's only because of Microsoft's efforts to maintain compatibility with old software.
 The slots must be disguised to prevent old software from panicking.
 To this end, a number of measures are taken: